dan4ikV/RNNTrajectoryPrediction/README.md

 $\hat{y}$ is the predicted values and $N$ size of the prediction (in our case 3 charges).

-The above loss function, is also easily interpret-able, and could be used as measure of the model performance.
+The above loss function, is also easily interpretable, and could be used as measure of the model performance.

 Task 2